 - For 2022, these rates range from 10% to 37% depending on taxable income.

 - Long-term gains are typically taxed at 0%, 10%, or 20% also depending on your taxable income.

 What are the tax consequences of loses from your investments?

 If you sell an investment for less than your cost, you have a capital loss.
 You can possibly use that capital loss to reduce your capital gains in the same year.
 If you have more losses than gains, you may be able to use up to $3,000 of the excess loss to offset ordinary income on your taxes in the same year.
 After using $3,000 of the excess loss to offset other income, the rest can be carried forward to the following year to offset gains and other income again.

 What are short-term and long-term capital gains and losses?

 Short-term and long-term capital gains are typically taxed at different rates.
-Short-term capital gains are gains on investments you've held for less than one year.
+Short-term capital gains are gains on investments you've held for one year or less.
 These gains are taxed at a rate equal to the rate you're taxed on your ordinary income such as wages and taxable interest income.
-These rates range from 10% to 37% in 2021 and depend on your taxable income.
+These rates range from 10% to 37% in 2022 and depend on your taxable income.